 Refunds for all customers will be accepted up until 21st June 2021, at the point at which the government has said they will implement the removal of restrictions.
 Should we need to cancel Wanderlust 108 London for any other reason post this date, we will refund all ticket holders in full.

 o Supplier registered office: 2 Phelps House, 133a St Margarets Road, Twickenham, TW11RD

 o Phone Number: +447803 887 508

-o Insolvency Protection: [provide details if relevant] e.g. If the organiser or, the retailer becomes insolvent, payments will be refunded.
+o Insolvency Protection: If the organiser becomes insolvent, all payments will be refunded.